HISTORIC STUTZ BUILDING

 STUTZ AERIAL VIEW

 Built as a manufacturing facility designed for product to flow from the inside out, the building has been historically an introverted character within downtown Indianapolis,” said Jeremy Welu, co-founder of DELV.
-“By creating more defined entrances and activating the first floor, we are transforming the building to take on a more extroverted posture, drawing people from the outside in while still maintaining the rich history and character that makes it so unique.”
+“By creating more defined entrances and activating the first floor, we transformed the building to take on a more extroverted posture, drawing people from the outside in while still maintaining the rich history and character that makes it so unique.”

 BUILDING HISTORY